sundargates/mantis/docs/docs/writingjobs/firstjob.md

 # Wrapping Up

 We've left out a few details such as defining parameters, job metadata, the main method with the LocalJobExecutorNetworked class.
 These will all be covered in later tutorials.
-For now check out the repository and run the Twitter Sample by executing `./gradlew :twitter-sample:execute.
+For now check out the repository and run the Twitter Sample by executing `./gradlew :twitter-sample:execute`.